MileHacker Logo

 • Travelers with mobility challenges encounter significant limitations.

-• Extensive personal arrangements may be necessary.
+• Extensive personal arrangements could be required.

 • Awareness of significant limitations before planning a visit.